APPOINTMENTS CAN BE SCHEDULED MON-THURS

 One of the biggest questions that many people have about rebuilt transmissions is whether they are as reliable as new ones.
 However, having spent decades in this industry, we are confident when we say that rebuilt transmissions are just as reliable as new ones.
 When you buy a rebuilt transmission from us, you can drive your car with confidence that it will run as good as new.

-When we install the transmission for you, we will also take your car out for a free road test in order to show you the difference.
 We guarantee that you will be very pleased with the quality of service that we have to offer!
 Contact us today or bring your car around to our workshop for a checkup.
 We can guide you throughout the transmission replacement process, and can even deliver the transmission straight to your doorstep.

 The automatic transmission is the most popular type of transmission used in cars across America today.
 The manual transmission has become pretty rare in most parts of the USA, simply because the automatic one offers much more comfort and ease while driving.
 However, if the automatic tranny stops working properly, you will be unable to drive your car properly.
 In many cases, the automatic tranny may require a complete replacement.